benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L2C.png)

+**L2C filters assignments to the '←' entity - to only those for which the number of relationships / paths that satisfy the pattern - satisfy the condition.**

 - L2C appears below a relationship / path.
 The relationship / path may be wrapped by an 'L' or an 'O'
 - L2C may appear before a quantifier
 - Right of the relationship / path : an entity (yellow/aggregated/blue/logical/red) or a quantifier